tparikka/AwsExperiments/README.md

 At this point, your terminal is authenticated and the session can be used by Terraform.

+### Set The AWS_PROFILE Environment Variable

+Setting the AWS_PROFILE environment variable will allow Terraform to use that profile across the board for all interactions without requiring source code changes:

+#### Windows

+- At a Powershell terminal, use the command `$env:AWS_PROFILE=myprofilename`, substituting the profile name specified at the last step of `Log In With AWS SSO`

+#### macOS

+- At a zsh or Bash terminal, use the command `EXPORT AWS_PROFILE=myprofilename`, substituting the profile name specified at the last step of `Log In With AWS SSO`

 ### Landing Zone

 In order to prevent multiple users from applying conflicting changes at the same time and to improve collaboration, it